saraswatmks/superml/README.md

 In superml, every machine learning algorithm is called as a `trainer`.
 Following is the list of trainers available as of today:<br/>

 -   LMTrainer: used to train linear, logistic, ridge, lasso models
--   RFTrainer: Random Forest Model
 -   KNNTrainer: K-Nearest Neighbour Models
 -   KMeansTrainer: KMeans Model
+-   NBTrainer: Naive Baiyes Model
+-   SVMTrainer: SVM Model
+-   RFTrainer: Random Forest Model
 -   XGBTrainer: XGBoost Model

 In addition, there are other useful functions to support modeling tasks such as: